 If you are staying in Italy no longer than 90 days, you have to make a Declaration of presence to the Immigration office within 8 days from your entrance in the Schengen Area.

 The declaration of presence is mandatory only if you have got your passport stamped in another Schengen country (not Italy) at your arrival or if you do not have any stamp at all.
 In this case please submit to the Immigration Office the following documents:

 - original of your passport;

 - copy of stamped and written pages of your passport (no blank ones);

-- housing contract on your name (or owner's consent declaration if you are hosted by relatives/friends - see Download box).
+- housing contract in Italian language on your name (or owner's consent declaration + housing delivery declaration if you are hosted by relatives/friends or you stay in an Airbnb - see Download box);

 Remember that you have to go personally to the Immigration Office either at: